-o The upper part used as application flash section
+- The upper part used as application flash section - The lower part used as boot flash section

 In ATmega8 microcontroller all the registers are connected directly with Arithmetic Logic Unit (ALU).
-The EEPROM memory i used for storing the user defined data.
+The EEPROM memory is used for storing the user defined data.